The communication power of indefinite causal order: Results

-{\bf Communication advantages of indefinite causal order.} Suppose that Alice wants to transmit classical messages to Bob, using a communication link built from $N$ communication devices.
-We now show that assembling the devices in an indefinite order can increase the number of bits Alice can reliably send to Bob.
+{\bf Communication advantages of indefinite causal order.} Suppose that Alice wants to transmit classical messages to Bob, using a communication link built from $N$ communication devices using signaling-non-generating operations.
+We now show that assembling the devices in an indefinite order can increase the number of bits that Alice can reliably send to Bob.

 Let us start from the ideal scenario in which the communication is free from errors.
-The task of zero-error classical communication can be formulated as the task of converting $N$ communication devices into a noiseless classical channel by means of free operations.
-Mathematically, the conversion is implemented by a supermap $\mS$ that transforms a list of $N$ quantum channels $\vec{\cC}$ into a noiseless classical channel $\Delta^m$, of the form $\Delta^m: \rho \mapsto \sum_{j=1}^m \bra{j}\rho\ket{j}\,\proj{j}$, where $m$ is the number of classical messages the channel can send and $\lrc{\ket{j}}_{j=1}^m$ is a fixed orthonormal basis for the vector space ${\mathbb C}^m$.
+In Methods, we show that the task of zero-error classical communication can be formulated as the task of converting $N$ communication devices into a noiseless classical channel.
+Mathematically, the conversion is implemented by a supermap $\mS$ that transforms a list of $N$ quantum channels $\vec{\cC}$ into a noiseless classical channel $\Delta_m$, of the form $\Delta_m: \rho \mapsto \sum_{j=0}^{m-1} \bra{j}\rho\ket{j}\,\proj{j}$, where $m$ is the number of classical messages the channel can send and $\lrc{\ket{j}}_{j=0}^{m-1}$ is a fixed orthonormal basis.